unicef/publicgoods-toolkit/adoptability.md

 be on that list.

 **KEY RECOMMENDATIONS**: If possible, work with vendors that can show solid, public evidence of their contributions to the project.
-Again, it's a good sign if an open source product has commercial support around it, such as consulting and development companies.
+Again, it's a good sign if an open-source product has commercial support around it, such as consulting and development companies.